wp-plugins/spectoos-testimonials/readme.txt

 *   Create a customized testimonial request form with your own image or company logo, and share it via email, text message, social networks and more.
 *   Ask your customers for new testimonials.
 *   A simple 5-step wizard to help you create the testimonials widget.
+*   Simple form to add your existing testimonials and reviews.
 *   An easy-to-use dashboard to manage testimonials (approve, reject, and more).
 *	Get performance stats of your widget (including impressions, clicks, the most clicked testimonial, and more).
 *   An embeddable stunning widget with rotating faces and clickable testimonials that you can add to any page on your website.